Phillips Exeter Academy: More recent history

+College admissions

+In the later half of the 20th century, criteria for U.S. college and university admissions evolved to include more meritocratic considerations and an emphasis on wider demographic factors.
+Exeter reports that while 10 or more students attended seven of the eight Ivy League colleges (ex.
+Dartmouth) and MIT between the years 2022-24, 10 or more students also attended Boston College, Bowdoin, GWU, Georgetown, NYU, Northeastern, Tufts, UChicago, USC, and Wesleyan.

 Academics

+Courses and grading

 Exeter uses an 11-point grading system, in which an A is worth 11 points and an E is worth 0 points.
-Exeter has a student-to-teacher ratio of about 5:1.
-A majority of the faculty have advanced degrees in their fields.
+The academy's student-teacher ratio is 6:1, and 93% of Exeter faculty have postgraduate degrees.

 Students who attend Exeter for four years are required to take courses in the arts, classical or modern languages, computer science, English, health & human development, history, mathematics, religion, and science.
 Most students receive an English diploma, but students who take the full series of Latin and Ancient Greek classes receive a Classical diploma.

+Although Exeter administrators helped originate the Advanced Placement program, Exeter no longer offers AP courses, asserting that some of its courses "go well beyond the AP curriculum" and often reach "the pace and level of college courses."
+Exeter was one of the first private schools to begin phasing out AP classes, starting in the early 2000s.

 Harkness teaching method

-Most classes at Exeter are taught around Harkness tables.
-No classrooms have rows of chairs, and lectures are rare.
-The completion of the Phelps Science Center in 2001 enabled all science classes, which previously had been taught in more conventional classrooms, to be conducted around the same Harkness tables.
-Elements of the Harkness method, including the Harkness table, are now used in schools around the world.
+All classes at Exeter are taught seminar-style around Harkness Tables with no more than 10-12 students per class period.
+No classrooms have rows of desks or chairs, and lectures are uncommon.
+The completion of the Phelps Science Center in 2001 enabled all science classes, which previously had been taught in more conventional classrooms, to be conducted around the same Harkness Tables.
+Elements of the Harkness Method, including the Harkness Table, are now used in many independent schools around the world.

+Test scores

+The Class of 2024's average combined SAT score was 1440 (717 reading, 723 math).
+Although Exeter does not offer AP courses, its students may take AP exams if they wish; the Class of 2023's pass rate was 94%.